flutter/website/src/release/breaking-changes/window-singleton.md

 ## Summary

-Originally, Flutter assummed that an application would only consist of a single view (the `window`) into which content can be drawn.
+Originally, Flutter assumed that an application would only consist of a single view (the `window`) into which content can be drawn.
 In preparation for supporting multiple views and multiples windows, this single view assumtion and the APIs that exposed it have been deprecated.
 Applications and libraries that